lancechincodes/lancechincodes/README.md

 With experience in instructing both programming workshops and engineering courses in my free time, I've developed an aptitude for leading team environments.
 I've found teaching to not only be a fulfilling hobby, but an excellent contributor to my growth as a compassionate and perceptive leader.

 Finally, as a dedicated programming student, my goal will always be to continue to refine my craft.
-Currently, I am exploring React Native to build mobile apps, and actively seeking full-stack software engineering positions!
+Currently, I am exploring React Native to build mobile apps, refactoring my current projects, and actively seeking full-stack software engineering positions!

 ## Contact me 👋